Mielec: World War II

+Recent history

 After 1945, the factory became the largest aviation factory in Poland under the name WSK-Mielec "Wytwórnia Sprzętu Komunikacyjnego" (English: "Transport Equipment Manufacturing Centre").
 This plant was the main source of employment for people in Mielec and surrounding communities.
 At first, the factory produced Soviet-designed planes under license.
 Thus, it was the primary production site of the widely used An-2 transport plane.
 It also manufactured Polish versions of the MiG-15 and MiG-17fighters.
 The factory also built planes designed in Poland such as the trainer plane TS-11 Iskra used by Poland and India.
 It produced over 16,000 aircraft, which were mainly licensed for export to the USSR.

 After 1989 and the economic changes due to the fall of communism, factory orders declined and the plant encountered serious financial difficulties.
 It continued to produce successful aircraft types, but at much lower volumes than during the Cold War.
 Self-government of Mielec Township was established in 1990.

 The situation changed in 1995, due to the establishment of Poland's first Special Economic Zone EURO-PARK Mielec.
 In 1998 the aviation plant changed its name to PZL-Mielec "Polskie Zakłady Lotnicze" (English: "Polish Aviation Works").
 In 2007 the factory was acquired by Sikorsky (in 2015 Sikorsky was acquired by Lockheed Martin), and was planned to be the main production site of the export version UH-60 Black Hawk helicopter.
 Also Mielec has been the production site of sports-luxury car Leopard 6 Litre Roadster.